Tisaghu/BetrBudget/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Shout outs to [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) for the template of the at-a-glance expense report.

 Version 0.0.1